kmsint/kmsint/README.md

 <br />

-Hello!
 My name is Mikhail!
 I'm the host of a <a href="https://anchor.fm/kmsrus">Machine Learning Podcast</a>.
 This is a podcast about machine learning in Russian.

 <br />